Skull fracture: break in the bone that surrounds the brain

 - Linear :

-Linear skull fracture is a more common brain in children than adults.
-This type of fracture is a simple break or fracture in the skull that is straight.
-Linear skull fracture can be caused by a car accident or fall.
+Linear skull fractures are more common in children than adults.
+This type of skull fracture is a simple break or crack in the skull that is straight.
+Linear skull fractures can be caused by a car accident or fall.

 - Basilar :

-Basilar skull break to bones that make up the floor of the skull.
+Basilar skull crack is a break to the bone that makes up the floor of the skull.